Hands on: Apple MacBook Pro 13-inch (M1, 2020) review

 That’s because, with its dimensions of 0.61 x 11.97 x 8.36 inches (1.56 x 30.41 x 21.24cm) and a weight of 3.0 pounds (1.4kg) it's pretty much the same as the previous model.
 It certainly looks and feels identical to previous MacBook Pro 13-inch models, so anyone hoping for a radical new look to match the radical new hardware within is going to be disappointed.

 Apple would probably argue, along with some of its fans, that the MacBook Pro 13-inch’s design is perfect, so there’s no point changing it.
-In a way that’s fair, this is still a good looking laptop, after all, and remains impressively thin and light, but when its rivals, such as Dell and HP, are doing some very impressive things with their designs, be it super-slim bezels or 2-in-1 designs that let you use the laptop like a tablet, the MacBook Pro 13-inch (M1, 2020)’s look starts to feel a little dated.
+In a way that’s fair – this is still a good-looking laptop after all, and it remains impressively thin and light; but when Apple's rivals, such as Dell and HP, are doing some innovative things with their designs, be it super-slim bezels or 2-in-1 designs that let you use the laptop like a tablet, the MacBook Pro 13-inch (M1, 2020)’s look starts to feel a little dated.

 For a while now, many people felt that Apple had neglected the Mac and MacBook in favor of the iPhone.
 After all, could you imagine Apple sticking with the same iPhone design since 2016?
 That’s pretty much what it has done with the MacBook Pro 13-inch, barring a few tweaks.

-It’s a bit of a shame, as with the revolutionary M1 chip, along with the improvements the company has brought to macOS Big Sur, it does feel like Apple is excited about MacBooks again.
+It’s a bit of a shame, as in other respects – the revolutionary M1 chip and the improvements the company has brought to macOS Big Sur – it does feel like Apple is excited about MacBooks again.

-Still, like we say, the design of the MacBook Pro 13-inch (M1, 2020) isn’t bad by any means, just a bit over familiar.
-On opening the laptop, that familiarity continues.
-The TouchBar returns, and if you’re not familiar with it, it’s a thin touchscreen that runs along the top of the keyboard, and which shows context-sensitive buttons and shortcuts depending on what app or tool you’re currently using.
+Still, like we say, the design of the MacBook Pro 13-inch (M1, 2020) isn’t bad by any means, just rather familiar – and that sense of familiarity is maintained when you open the laptop.
+The TouchBar returns – if you’re not familiar with this, it’s a thin touchscreen that runs along the top of the keyboard, and which shows context-sensitive buttons and shortcuts depending on what app or tool you’re currently using.

-When it first appeared four years ago, opinion was divided about how useful it is.
-Over the years, we’ve found ourselves warming to it, and as more third party applications make use of it, it’s become more useful.
-It’s good to see it back, and shows that Apple’s move to the M1 chip and macOS Big Sur hasn’t meant it’s needed to ditch this feature.
-The escape key on the left is once again separate, rather than being included in the TouchBar, which was a request many people had who use the key a lot (such as developers).
+When it first appeared four years ago, opinion was divided as how useful it was, but over the years we’ve found ourselves warming to it, and as more third-party applications have added TouchBar functionality it’s become more useful.
+It’s good to see it back, and it shows that Apple’s move to the M1 chip and macOS Big Sur hasn’t caused it to ditch this feature.
+The escape key on the left is once again separate, rather than being included in the TouchBar, which was a request of many people who use the key a lot (such as developers).

-Meanwhile, the keyboard is the same Magic Keyboard as the one introduced with the MacBook Pro 13-inch from earlier this year.
-This was a welcome change at the time, as it replaced the controversial Butterfly switch keyboard (which was often prone to reliability problems).
-It’s good to see it back in the new MacBook Pro 13-inch, and it still feels great to type on.
+The keyboard is the same Magic Keyboard as the one introduced with the MacBook Pro 13-inch from earlier this year.
+This was a welcome change at the time, as it replaced the controversial Butterfly switch keyboard, which was often prone to reliability problems.
+It’s good to see it back in the new MacBook Pro 13-inch, and it again feels great to type on.

-The screen also remains unchanged with a Retina resolution of 2,560 x 1,600.
-It results in a sharp image, but again Apple is being outclassed by rivals such as HP and Dell, which are putting higher resolution screens into their 13-inch laptops.
+The screen is also unchanged, with a Retina resolution of 2560 x 1600.
+This results in a sharp image, but again Apple is being outclassed here by rivals such as HP and Dell, who are putting higher-resolution screens on their 13-inch laptops.

 Still, the screen of the Apple MacBook Pro 13-inch (M1, 2020) remains bright and vibrant.
-It also supports the P3 wide color gamut, offering excellent color reproduction.
-This is great for photographers and video editors, who need true-to-life colors, but it’s worth pointing out that the new MacBook Air (M1, 2020) also now comes with P3 wide color support.
-This makes the more affordable MacBook Air more of a compelling choice for budget-conscious creatives, and removes a selling point of the MacBook Pro.
+It also supports the P3 wide color gamut, offering excellent color reproduction – this is great for photographers and video editors, who need true-to-life colors, but it’s worth pointing out that the new MacBook Air (M1, 2020) also now comes with P3 wide color support.
+This makes the more affordable MacBook Air a viable alternative for budget-conscious creatives, and deprives the MacBook Pro of a key selling point.

 Performance

-So far, our time with the MacBook Pro 13-inch (M1, 2020) we’ve been impressed by its performance.
-Apple talked a big game about the M1 chip, and claims that its CPU is 2.8 times faster at building Xcode projects, and twice as fast vector performance in Affinity Photo, plus 5.9 times the 3D title tender speeds in Final Cut Pro and 2.9 times the performance in Shadow of the Tomb Raider thanks to its GPU.
+In our time with the MacBook Pro 13-inch (M1, 2020) so far we’ve been impressed by its performance.
+Apple talked a big game about the M1 chip, and claims that its CPU is 2.8 times faster at building Xcode projects, and delivers twice as fast vector performance in Affinity Photo, plus 5.9 times the 3D title render speeds in Final Cut Pro and 2.9 times the performance in Shadow of the Tomb Raider thanks to its GPU.

-We’ll need to take these claims with a hefty dose of salt, as Apple is a bit vague about some of its tests, and when it comes to GPU performance it’s comparing it to a base MacBook Pro 13-inch from the previous generation, which uses an older 8th generation Intel processor with integrated graphics.
+We’ll need to take these claims with a hefty dose of salt, as Apple is a bit vague about some of its tests, and when it comes to GPU performance it’s comparing this to a base MacBook Pro 13-inch from the previous generation, which uses an older 8th-generation Intel processor with integrated graphics.

-We’ll go into performance for more in our full review, but we ran both native M1 apps and older legacy apps designed for Intel Macs, and they ran really well.
-As we said in our MacBook Air (M1, 2020) review, the fact that Apple switched to an ARM-based chip, yet thanks to its Rosetta tool allows you to continue to run older apps without any major issues, is very commendable.
-Microsoft has a version of Windows 10 that runs on ARM-based laptops, like its own Surface Pro X. However, that is limited to only being able to run apps from the Microsoft Store that have been built for ARM architecture.
-Sadly, that means many popular apps just don’t work on Windows 10 on ARM.
+We’ll go into performance in more depth in our full review, but we ran both native M1 apps and older legacy apps designed for Intel Macs, and they ran really well.
+As we said in our MacBook Air (M1, 2020) review, the fact that Apple has switched to an ARM-based chip, but via its Rosetta tool allows you to continue to run older apps without any major issues, is commendable.
+Microsoft has a version of Windows 10 that runs on ARM-based laptops like its own Surface Pro X, but it's limited to only being able to run apps from the Microsoft Store that have been built for ARM architecture – and that means many popular apps just don’t work on Windows 10 on ARM.

-The fact that Apple has come along and not only ensured pretty much all older Mac apps work on the M1-toting MacBook Pro 13-inch, but also bring along thousands of iOS apps as well, really highlights what a poor effort Microsoft has made with Windows 10 on ARM.
+The fact that Apple is not only ensuring that pretty much all older Mac apps work on the M1-toting MacBook Pro 13-inch, but also thousands of iOS apps as well, really highlights what a poor effort Microsoft has made with Windows 10 on ARM.
 It needs to seriously up its game.

-Apple also claims that the MacBook Pro 13-inch (M1, 2020) has the ‘longest battery life ever in a Mac’, promising a huge 17 hours of wireless web browsing, and up to 20 hours of video playback – a whopping 10 hours more than the previous model promised.
+Apple also claims that the MacBook Pro 13-inch (M1, 2020) has the "longest battery life ever in a Mac", promising a huge 17 hours of wireless web browsing, and up to 20 hours of video playback – a whopping 10 hours more than the previous model.

 Again, these are big claims from Apple, and by its very nature you’re going to be using the MacBook Pro 13-inch for more intensive tasks than that, but we’ve usually found Apple’s battery claims to be pretty on the mark.
-We’ll properly test the battery life in our full review, but so far we’ve not had to charge the MacBook once during our time with it.
-That’s very impressive considering the power on offer here.
+We’ll properly test the battery life for our full review, but so far we’ve not had to charge the MacBook once during our time with it, and that’s very impressive considering the power on offer here.

 Early verdict

-The MacBook Pro 13-inch (M1, 2020) is the most exciting reinvention of the MacBook Pro line since the 16-inch model last year, and while that version was more about the revolution in form factor (offering a larger screen, better speakers and a new keyboard), the MacBook Pro 13-inch (M1, 2020)’s revolution is all about what’s inside.
+The MacBook Pro 13-inch (M1, 2020) is another exciting reinvention of the MacBook Pro line.
+While the refresh of the 16-inch model last year was more about the revolution in form factor, with a larger screen, better speakers and a new keyboard, in the case of the MacBook Pro 13-inch (M1, 2020) the revolution is all about what’s inside.

-The M1 chip looks like it could offer drastically improved performance and battery life, while being able to run existing Mac apps, brand new ones and iOS apps all at once.
-If it can live up to Apple’s lofty promises, this could be a real game changer for a productivity 13-inch laptop.
+The M1 chip looks like it could offer drastically improved performance and battery life, while being able to run existing Mac apps, brand-new ones and iOS apps alike effortlessly.
+If it can live up to Apple’s lofty promises, this could be a real game-changer for a 13-inch productivity laptop.

 If you already love the look and feel of the MacBook Pro 13-inch, then you’ll be very excited about this new one.
 However, we do wish Apple had been a bit more adventurous with the design.